phenopackets/phenopacket-schema/docs/protobuf.rst

 ~~~~~~~~~~~~~~~~~

 protobuf represents data as messages whose fields are indicated and aliased with a number and tag.
 Fields can be required, optional, or repeated.
 The following message describes a dog.
 The name is represented as a string, and the field is indicated with the number 1.
 The weight of the dog is represented as an integer.
 The toys field can store multiple items represented as a string.
-Note that in protobuf3, alls fields are optional by default and it is not possible to define a field as required.
+Note that in protobuf3,
+it is not possible to define a field as required.

 .. code-block:: proto